fecgov/openFEC/CONTRIBUTING.md

 - Sentry, for catching more verbose error reports and logs
 - A custom script powered by Mandrill to e-mail us nightly status reports in the `dev`, `stage`, and `prod` environments.

-In the future, we would also like to find a solution for monitoring the AWS RDS boxes we use directly.

 ### 18F specific team workflow